enveda/transcriptomic-target-correlation/README.md

 ## General Info
-This repository contains code and data for our paper, "On the correspondence between the transcriptomic signatures and the known target of drugs" (Engler *et al.*, 2022), which investigates the agreement between transcriptomic signatures and target information for over 2,000 chemical compounds.
+This repository contains code and data for our paper, "On the correspondence between the transcriptomic response of a compound and its effects on its targets" (Engler *et al.*, 2022), which investigates the agreement between transcriptomic profiles and target information for over 2,000 chemical compounds.

 ## Dataset
 The data comes from [ChemPert](https://chempert.uni.lu/) a tools containing mappings between chemical perturbation and transcriptional response for non-cancer cells.

 ## Code
 The project has the following structure: